Volume 16 • Number 1 • August 2023

 For this, the final eMusings essay, I thought I’d attempt to articulate a few developing thoughts in relation to the formidable rise of Artificial Intelligence (AI) and its potential implications for the future of photography.
 Nothing like a nice hot-button topic to close out the program, I say.

-Having initially done my level best to ignore this particular subject, I eventually came to the realization that tackling such a manifestly thorny issue (as AI most assuredly is) would become necessary in order to properly illuminate my own creative path, forward.
+Having initially done my level best to ignore this particular subject, in its entirety, I eventually came to the realization that tackling such a manifestly thorny issue (as AI most assuredly is) would become necessary in order to properly illuminate my own creative path forward.
 What’s more, I concluded the examination might also serve to highlight some of the contributing factors associated with the announced discontinuation of this newsletter while, at the same time, helping to explain the more recent (presumably temporary) ebb in my own creative momentum and overall work output.
-However, before getting too far ahead of myself, a bit of a disclosure will be in order.
+Yet, before I get too far ahead of myself, a couple of caveats are probably in order.

 I intentionally chose the word: developing (as in: “developing thoughts”) so as to adequately allude to my own less than complete expertise when it comes to the intricacies and complexities of AI.
 I should also note a personal lack of first-hand operational experience with the process, itself, particularly as it relates to the online creation of photographs formulated through language-based software programs characterized as: AI image generators.
 In short, my overall knowledge and understanding of what is a highly complex and relatively recent phenomenon will, as of this writing, be less than fully developed.
 As such, what I suggest, herein, will constitute a variety of personal opinions, a few honest assumptions… and little else.
 Be forewarned.

-Owing to the fact that Artificial Intelligence has been the focus of a fair amount of recent and ongoing media coverage, and that the editorial scope of that coverage has (predictably) tended toward the more sensational and controversial aspects of the conundrum, itself, I have remained undeniably hesitant to embrace the impending prospect as a matter of course.
+Owing to the fact that Artificial Intelligence has been the focus of a fair amount of recent and ongoing media coverage, and that the editorial scope of that coverage has (predictably) tended toward the more sensational and controversial aspects of the rise, itself, I have remained undeniably hesitant to embrace AI’s projected inevitability, as a matter of course.
 Further, as a working fine art photographer, my own developing awareness, understanding, and attitude toward a growing community of web-based AI image generating platforms remains neither necessarily favorable, nor particularly optimistic for the future.
 I find myself standing at a crossroad while exercising a significant level of unforeseen introspection and soul-searching.

 (Article continued below.
 Please scroll down)